St Helens R.F.C.: Post 2023 World Club Challenge

+On 20 August 2026, it was announced that Kevin Walters will take over the head coach role on a 3 year deal starting in the 2027 season.

 Academy

 Players who began their professional career in the academy and reserves (previously known as the "St Helens Colts") include Steve Prescott, Paul Forber, Gary Connolly, and Chris Arkwright.
 Players have come from areas such as Widnes, Wigan, Cumbria and Oldham.
 Daniel Brotherton, a winger from Northampton, signed a professional contract with the club from Northampton Demons.